lukaM19/CompSci308_Breakout_LukaMdivani/doc/PLAN.md

 ## Interesting Breakout Variants
 There were two breakout variants which especially caught my eye.

  * One interesting variation of breakout which I have played before had an interesting concept, it let you start with one ball on an easy level, if you managed to clear the level, the difficulty would increase but you would also get twice the amount of balls each level.
-The goal was to complete ("clear") as many levels as possible. you would lose if you lost all balls without manageing to clear all levels.
+The goal was to complete ("clear") as many levels as possible. you would lose if you lost all balls without managing to clear a level.

  * Also, the pinball breakout variant, which combines two classic arcade games, pinball and breakout.
 It is an interesting combination.
 The version which I saw let you choose the starting position and power of you ball at the top of the screen,